5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

 Go Kayaking in the river

 The tour is among a variety of mangrove forests, lagoons, and sandy beaches along a river that is 20 km long and 1 km wide.
-You will also see freshwater turtles and Iguanas, besides many bird species.
+You will also see freshwater turtles and Iguanas, as well as many bird species.

-The easiest way to get from Antigua Guatemala to El Paredon is by tourist busses.
+The easiest way to get from Antigua, Guatemala, to El Paredon is by tourist buses.
 If you want to try the chicken bus adventure, I don’t think it is the best time to do it.

-Use chicken busses for shorter trips like visiting the small villages around Antigua or around Xela.
+Use chicken buses for shorter trips like visiting the small villages around Antigua or around Xela.

-Tourist busses from Antigua to el Paredon are faster and safer and more comfortable, which are three good reasons why you would want to use them.
+Tourist buses from Antigua to El Paredon are faster, safer, and more comfortable, which are three good reasons why you would want to use them.

-Also, keep in mind that every travel agency make its price but they share the same transport with others most of the time.
-So you may end up traveling with people that have paid a different price from what you paid.
+Also, keep in mind that every travel agency sets its own price, but they share the same transport with others most of the time.
+So you may end up traveling with people who have paid a different price from what you paid.

-If you are on a budget and you have time I would suggest you check out different Agencies in Antigua Historical Center and compare prices.
+If you are on a budget and have time, I suggest you check out different agencies in the Antigua Historical Center and compare prices.

-Otherwise, you can just book with the first agency and spare yourself the hassle to look for others.
-Sometimes time is more valuable than money.
+Otherwise, you can just book with the first agency and spare yourself the hassle of looking for others.
+Sometimes, time is more valuable than money.
 Or so I believe.

-NOTE – all tourist transportation will pick you up at your hotel in Antigua and drop you off at your hotel at El Paredon. (and vice-versa)
+NOTE – all tourist transportation will pick you up at your hotel in Antigua and drop you off at your hotel in El Paredon. (and vice-versa)

-TIP I suggest you should note the phone number of the agency so that you can book the return ticket and in case you have already booked it you can confirm it by phone.
+TIP I suggest you note the phone number of the agency so that you can book the return ticket, and in case you have already booked it, you can confirm it by phone.

-El Paredon as much as the entire Pacific coast is an all-year-round destination.
-However, there is the best time to visit depending on what you are interested in.
+El Paredon, as much as the entire Pacific coast, is an all-year-round destination.
+However, the best time to visit depends on what you are interested in.

 Pro surfers will love this part of Guatemala all year round, though.